eoncarlyle/portfolio-website/portfolio-application/posts/first-thoughts-on-lbs-and-rust.md

 ---
-title: First Thoughts <em>The Little Book of Semaphores</em> and Rust
+title: First Thoughts on <em>The Little Book of Semaphores</em> and Rust
 date: 2025.03.17
 ---